Vol. 4, Issue 5, Part A (2019)

 How to cite this article:

-Francis AN, Ondiek JO and Bebe BO.
+Francis AN, Ondiek JO, Bebe BO.
 Dairy producer’s attitudes toward implementing calf management practices on smallholder and large commercial dairy herds in Kenyan Rift valley.
-International Journal of Veterinary Sciences and Animal Husbandry.
-2019; 4(5): 35-39.
+Int J Vet Sci Anim Husbandry 2019;4(5):35-39.